-It’s that time of year when we give attention to the probability of getting snow- storms such as the ones we’ve had in recent years.
+It’s that time of year when you need to think about what happens if we have a heavy snowstorm and snow accumulates on your roof.
 We wanted to give you the following guidelines recommended by the National Roofing Contractors Association for removing snow and ice from your roof.

 Because of safety issues, NRCA does not recommend that snow removal or ice dams be tackled by anyone except roofing professionals.
 Lots of homeowners either try themselves, or hire an amateur, to rake off the snow from their roofs.